grpc/grpc.github.io/docs/installation/ruby.md

 Try it!
 -------

 Now let's look at a Ruby implementation of the example used in the [Overview](/docs/index.shtml).
-For this example, we've already generated the server and client stubs from [helloworld.proto](https://github.com/grpc/grpc-common/blob/master/protos/helloworld.proto).
+For this example, we've already generated the server and client stubs from [helloworld.proto][].

 - Run the server